Earthquakes on May 1, 2026

 8.3 km2--✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.5 earthquake 20 km ESE of Silver Springs, Nevada with origin time 20:10 UTC on May 1, 2026.
-This event falls inside the aftershock decay of a nearby magnitude 5.2 earthquake that occurred about 12 hours earlier.
+On May 1, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 20 km ESE of Silver Springs, Nevada at 20:10 UTC.
+It arrived roughly 12 hours after a larger magnitude 5.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
 A small number of nearby observers (2) submitted felt reports to the USGS.
-The hypocenter lay at 8.3 km, placing this in the shallow crustal category.
-Geolocation places the event at 39.341°N, -119.013°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This was a shallow crustal earthquake, focused at 8.3 km depth.
+The epicenter is at 39.341°, -119.013°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01